OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 >
 >**This guide uses the Intel® Infrastructure Processing Unit (Intel® IPU) Platform F2000X-PL as the platform for all tutorial steps.
 Additionally, this guide and the tutorial steps can be used with other Agilex® 7 FPGAs SoC Attach platforms..**
 >
->**Some of the document links in this guide are specific to the Intel® IPU Platform F2000X-PL .
+>**Some of the document links in this guide are specific to the IPU Platform F2000X-PL .
 If using a different platform, please use the associated documentation for your platform as there could be differences in building the FIM and downloading FIM images.**
 >

 If you have worked with previous Altera® Programmable Acceleration products, you will find out that OFS for Agilex® 7 FPGAs SoC Attach is similar.
 However, there are differences and you are advised to carefully read and follow the tutorial steps to fully understand the design tools and flow.